ibm-bluemix-mobile-services/bms-clientsdk-android-core/README.md

 ###Change log

 ####2.2.6
-* Fixed a logout issue when working with Liberty with TAI backend.
+* Fixed a logout issue when working with Liberty with a TAI backend.

 ####2.2.5
 * Fixed issue where if no content type was specified, sending binary data would fail with a `NullPointerException`.